 The responsible conduct of research includes considerations that begin even before data collection begins.
 Carefully designing the study so as to identify what data will be needed helps assure that resources are not wasted and that significant results can be obtained.

 Because data collection can be repetitious, time-consuming and tedious, its importance can be underestimated.
 Care should be taken to assure that those responsible for collecting data are adequately trained and motivated, and that they employ methods that limit or eliminate the effect of bias, and that they keep records of what was done by whom and when.

 The use of statistical methods varies widely among research disciplines.
 However, the research processes used to quantify confidence in accepting or rejecting hypotheses depend largely on industry-accepted statistical and experimental assumptions.
 Violation of those assumptions, or a misunderstanding of the methods of analysis, can result in significant misrepresentation of the results of a study, regardless of intent.

 Because it is often impossible to report everything that has been done, researchers must make decisions about which studies, data points, and methods of analysis to present.
 The selection on what to present should be based on objective criteria, preferably ones specified before data collection.
 Critically evaluate the reasons for inclusion or exclusion of data, and the measures to be taken to avoid bias.
-Clearly document how the data were obtained, selected and analyzed--especially if the methods are unusual or potentially controversial.
+Clearly document how the data were obtained, selected, and analyzed.

-Absent some explicit agreement, the principal investigator has primary responsibility for decisions about the collection, use and sharing of data.
-Student or postdoctoral researchers should assume that their original data will stay with the principal investigator.
+Absent some explicit agreement, the principal investigator has primary responsibility for decisions about the collection, use, and sharing of data.
+Student or postdoctoral researchers working with a faculty or staff principal investigator should assume that their original data will stay with the principal investigator.
 However, most institutions have the expectation that graduating students may take copies of their research records.
 If regulations preclude researchers taking such copies, then the principal investigator is responsible for making this clear to members of the research group before work begins.

 Retention of data